 With regard to the work methods: pursuant to the recommendations of the AMF, a minimum time period for the examination of the financial statements was complied with to enable the Audit Committee to avail of the option of using external experts, as well as interviewing the Chief Financial Officer, the Statutory Auditors and the Internal Audit Officer.
+The Chairman of the Audit Committee reports to the Supervisory Board on the work carried out by the Audit Committee and its findings during the Supervisory Board meetings called to approve the half-year and annual financial statements.

 Minutes of each Audit Committee meeting are provided to the Supervisory Board so that it is aware of matters discussed.